miksturchik/diploma/README.md

 # Important!

 add your `REACT_APP_ACCESS_KEY`, `REACT_APP_SECRET_KEY` and `REACT_APP_REDIRECT_URI` to `.env`  file
 in order to make it work on your enviroment.
-Check [Unsplash api documentation](https://unsplash.com/documentation) for more details.
+Check [Unsplash api documentation](https://unsplash.com/documentation) for the more details.

 # Create React App